Katharine Sweeney Hayden: Federal judicial service

 Hayden was nominated by President Bill Clinton on May 6, 1997, to a seat on the United States District Court for the District of New Jersey vacated by H. Lee Sarokin.
 She was confirmed by the United States Senate on September 25, 1997, and received her commission four days later.
 Hayden assumed senior status on May 30, 2010.

 Hayden continues her connection to her alma mater, Seton Hall University School of Law, serving as an adjunct professor teaching course on Persuasion & Advocacy and Sentencing, and frequently employing Seton Hall Law students as judicial clerks and interns.

 Personal life

-Hayden is married to Joseph A. Hayden, Jr., a criminal defense attorney and partner at the New Jersey law firm of Walder Hayden & Brogan.
-She has two sons, including Matt Sweeney, a musician and founding member of the band Chavez.
+Hayden is married to Joseph A. Hayden, Jr., a criminal defense attorney and partner at the New Jersey law firm of Pashman Stein Walder Hayden.
+She has two sons, one of whom is Matt Sweeney, a musician and founding member of the band Chavez.